mkanai/grimon/README.md

 ### Save figures

 To save your figure, please use [`rgl.snapshot`](https://www.rdocumentation.org/packages/rgl/versions/0.99.16/topics/rgl.snapshot) or [`rgl.postscript`](https://www.rdocumentation.org/packages/rgl/versions/0.99.16/topics/rgl.postscript).
 While `rgl.postscript` saves your figure in a vector graphics, it doesn't support alpha transparency and the resulting file becomes too large when the figure contains too many points and edges.
 On the other hand, one of the limitations of `rgl.snapshot` is that users couldn't specify resolution of the image.
-If you want to generate a high-resolution figure for publication, we recommend you to use the option `windowRect` to maxmize your rgl device size as wide as possible.
+If you want to generate a high-resolution figure for publication, we recommend you to use the option `windowRect` to maximize your rgl device size as wide as possible.

 ```
 # E.g., this will enlarge your window size four times bigger than the default.